HomeAboutDestinationsContact

 Torun, Poland

-Before arriving, I thought that Torun would be like other medieval cities I’ve been to – Ghent, Bruges, Provins, etc. Old brick or wood-framed buildings.
+Before arriving, I thought that Torun would be like other medieval cities I’ve been to – Ghent, Bruges, Provins, etc. Old brick or wood-framed buildings that look like they’ll fall down.
 However that’s not what Torun looks like.
-Though a lot of the aforementioned buildings are the classic medieval brick buildings we usually think of, a majority of its buildings date from around the 17th-18th century.
+Though a lot of the aforementioned buildings are the classic medieval brick buildings we usually think of, a majority of its buildings date from around the 17th-18th century if not later.
 A lot of them are pastel coloured.
 It’s still a cute town, just more eclectic in architecture than what I was expecting.
+It’s filled with medieval history but I was honestly a bit disappointed that it didn’t exactly feel like a step back in time.

 Torun, Poland